pcafrica/focus-beamertheme/README.md

 \footlineinfo{Custom footline text}
 ```

-For both footline numberings the total frame numbering can be deactivated via `totalframenumbering=no` as an option in theme selection.
-The standard value is `yes`.
+For both footline styles the total frame number (shown by default) can be suppressed with:
 ```latex
 \usetheme[totalframenumbering=no]{focus}
 ```